AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

 >[!AVAILABILITY]
 >
 >If your organization does not have access to generate slide presentations from a Workspace project, please contact your Adobe account representative to learn more about licensing.

->
->This capability is enabled by default for all users in organizations that have the required licensing.
+The ability to generate slides is enabled by default for all users in organizations that have the required licensing.

 Product profile administrators whose organizations have licensing to generate slides can disable access if needed.